SnorklingTurtle/Minecraft-Camera/README.md

 * Rendering is distributed across ticks.
 Amount of calculations per tick can be adjusted in `config.yml`.
 Previously rendering would make the main thread hang, and the whole server would lag.
 * The color palette is now loaded from a config file.
-Previously a zipped file containing block textures was downloaded, unzipped - and then 1 pixel for each image was read to determine the color.
+Previously a zipped file containing block textures was downloaded, unzipped - then 1 pixel from each texture was picked determine the color.
 A very slow process.

 Other improvements: